 those days that Godly music would drive away evil.

-1Samuel 16.23 And it came to pass, when the evil spirit from God was upon Saul, that David took a harp, and played with his hand: so Saul
+1Samuel 16.23 And it came to pass, when the evil spirit from God was upon Saul, that David took an harp, and played with his hand: so

 Let it be known and accepted in this day and age that Godly Music played and sang by Godly singers will drive away evil.
 Hallelujah!

-This Godly knowledge had been forgotten in the days of king Johashaphat.
+This Godly knowledge had not been forgotten in the days of king Johashaphat.

-Benaiah, the son of Jeiel, the son of Mattaniah, a Levite of the sons of Asaph, came the Spirit of the Lord in the midst of the congregation; 15 And he said, Harken ye, all Judah and ye inhabitants of Jerusalem, and thou king
+son of Jeiel, the son of Mattaniah, a Levite of the sons of Asaph, came the Spirit of the Lord in the midst of the congregation; 15 And he said, Harken ye, all Judah and ye inhabitants of Jerusalem, and thou king Jehoshaphat,

-2Ch.20.16 Tomorrow go ye down against them: behold they come up by the cliff of Ziz; and ye shall find the at the end of the brook, before
+2Ch.20.16 Tomorrow go ye down against them: behold they come up by the cliff of Ziz; and ye shall find the at them end of the brook, before the wilderness of

 the salvation of the Lord with you, O Judah and Jerusalem: fear not, nor be dismayed,